Link Query Language

 Tags

-Any selector can match by tag instead of id by
+Any selector can match by tag instead of id by prefixing it with #.

-prefixing it with #.
-Tag arguments combine with AND (&), unlike id
+Tag arguments combine with AND (&),

-arguments which combine with OR (|), because the same node can carry
+unlike id arguments which combine with OR (|),

-multiple tags.
-Tag matching also crosses nesting boundaries — a #all(metric)
+Tag matching also crosses nesting boundaries —

-query finds every descendant tagged metric, no matter how deep — but never
+a #all(metric) query finds every descendant tagged metric,

-travels upward past the link's host pipeline.
+no matter how deep — but never travels upward past the link's host workflow.

 Pure tag query: